siddharthaxroy/test/content/principles/index.md

 - Avoid blind optimism or pessimism about social issues and bridge the Optimism Gap[^11] with facts
 - Cultivate rational optimism about scientific and human progress[^19]
 - Counter perverse incentives by choosing quality over quantity[^10]
-- Promote the right incentives and rewards for your collaborators and advisees to act like ambitious high-agency principals and not agents[^25]
+- Promote the right incentives and rewards for your collaborators[^28] and advisees to act like ambitious high-agency principals and not agents[^25]
 - Level up your game by learning from the peers around you doing exceptional work (and rightly getting rewarded for it), instead of burning in envy[^23]
 - Do not pursue research topics you unwittingly absorbed through mimesis[^26], unless you are genuinely curious